How will you respond if a resident leaves the property without permission?

 All residents will be subject to electronic monitoring as part of the conditions of their home detention sentence.
 This will involve wearing an ankle bracelet that will be monitored by GPS or location services.

 If a resident leaves the property without permission and programme staff are immediately aware of it, they will call Police.
-Staff will follow the resident to monitor their location and activity wherever possible.
-After the resident leaves the property, an alert will be sent to staff at the GPS monitoring centre.
+Staff will follow the resident to provide observational material to Police wherever possible, taking into consideration the safety needs of other residents and the programme first.
+After the resident leaves the property, an automatic alert will be sent to staff at the GPS monitoring centre.

 If a resident leaves the property without permission and programme staff are not aware of it, an alert will automatically be sent to staff at the GPS monitoring centre, who will then call the supervising probation officer.
 The probation officer will contact programme staff who will confirm that the resident has left the property and then call Police.